 So that they may investigate different academic disciplines, undergraduate students may take up to eight courses while in attendance at HNU as Credit/No Credit (no more than one course per term).
-ENGL 1A, ENGL 1B; ESLG 24A, ESLG 24B, ISAC 195(W), Math A, Math C, and Math R are excluded.
+ENGL 1A, ENGL 1B; ESLG 24A, ESLG 24B, ISAC 195(W), MATH A, MATH C, and MATH R are excluded.
 Courses required as major preparation and for the student's major itself are excluded from Credit/No Credit grading except for academic internships.
 A student's level of performance must correspond to a minimum letter grade of C- if a Credit grade is to be assigned.
 No credits are earned with grades of D+, D, or F. The intention to enroll for CR/NC must be indicated to the Student Resource Center by the Add deadline.
 Students may change a CR/NC option to a letter grade until the end of the eighth week of the semester, or the third week of the accelerated term, but registration may not be changed from letter grading to CR/NC after the add deadline.
-No grade points are assigned in a course taken CR/ NC.
+No grade points are assigned in a course taken CR/NC.
 The units for which CR is achieved count toward the total required for graduation but do not affect the grade point average.
 No grade option can be changed after the term ends.

-Incomplete for Undergraduates
+Incomplete Grades for Undergraduate Students

-A grade of I, Incomplete, indicates that some portion of the work for which the student has registered is incomplete as the result of an emergency situation beyond the student's control.
-Undergraduate students who have completed 80% or more of a course with a passing grade, but are unable to complete all the coursework on time, may petition for an Incomplete.
-The student is responsible for obtaining a form in the Student Resource Center, completing it with the instructor, and filing it in the Student Resource Center.
+A grade of I (Incomplete) indicates that some portion of the course for which the student has registered is incomplete as a result of an emergency situation beyond the student's control.
+Students who have completed 80% or more of a course with a passing grade, but are unable to complete all the coursework on time, may petition for an incomplete grade.
+The student is responsible for obtaining the petition form in the Student Resource Center, completing it with the instructor, and submitting it at the Student Resource Center.
 The deadline is Study Day for traditional undergraduate students and the final day of the term for ABD students.

-Before filing the paperwork, the student and the instructor must determine a mutually agreeable deadline for the completion of the coursework.
-The longest timeframe for completion of an Incomplete is the end of the following term.
-A delayed final examination must be taken within three weeks after the beginning of the succeeding academic session.
-However, if the final depends on incomplete coursework the instructor may delay the examination until such work has been completed.
-Students who have accumulated more than two Incompletes as a result of illness or for other reasons will be asked to complete these courses before resuming regular study programs.
-Students who do not file a petition for an Incomplete prior to the deadline or who fail to complete the required work on time and in a satisfactory manner will receive an F for the course.
-Students failing to clear any incomplete grades with the time allotted may be required to curtail co-curricular and leadership activities.
+Before submitting the form, the student and the instructor must determine a mutually agreeable deadline for the completion of the coursework.
+The longest timeframe for completion of an incomplete course is the end of the following semester, including the summer semester, unless a later deadline is approved by the Department Chair.
+A delayed final examination must be taken within three weeks after the beginning of the following semester.
+However, if the final depends on incomplete coursework, the instructor may delay the examination until such work has been completed.

+Students with two or more incomplete-graded courses outstanding will not be permitted to enroll in any additional courses until the incomplete courses are completed.
+A registration hold will be placed on their records to restrict further registration activity.
+Students who do not submit a "Petition for Incomplete Grade" form by the applicable deadline or who fail to complete the required work on time and in a satisfactory manner will receive an F for the course.
+Students failing to resolve any incomplete grades within the time allotted may be required to curtail co-curricular and leadership activities.